-GENEVA — The Libra Association said on Wednesday it will apply for a payments license in Switzerland so that Facebook’s proposed cryptocurrency can be regulated by the Swiss Financial Market Supervisory Authority.
+GENEVA (AN) — The Libra Association said on Wednesday it will apply for a payments license in Switzerland so that Facebook's proposed cryptocurrency can be regulated by the Swiss Financial Market Supervisory Authority.

 "A necessary condition for being granted a license as a payment system would be that the returns and risks associated with the management of the reserve were borne entirely by the Libra Association and not – as in the case of a fund provider – by the 'stable coin' holders," FINMA said in a statement.